-Amateur hour – assume that your bank isn’t giving you the best deal
+Amateur hour top tip: Assume your bank isn’t giving you the best deal

 Banks have a speciality in their presence on the high-street.
 There used to be something reassuring to people about being able to discuss financial matters face-to-face.
-However, beyond their status as monopoly leaders they’ve consistently proven to be poor at providing competitive deals for their customers.
+However, beyond their status as monopoly leaders, they’ve consistently proven to be poor at providing competitive deals for their customers.
 Let’s not even go into some of their well known misdeeds over time regarding mis-selling etc… So spend that bit more time looking on websites for better rates on your credit cards, savings accounts and ISAs.
-Moving around might make just you that little extra few % by the end of the year.
+Moving around might mean that little extra few £ by the end of the year.
 It might be your most profitable couple of hours of your whole year.

-Semi-pro – always hedge and manage the risk
+Semi-pro money management tip: Always hedge and manage the risk

 So you’ve climbed the mountain already.
 Surveyed and savoured the victories of your maturing investments.
 What’s next?
 The dream of a passive income and being so well invested that you make money in your sleep is one a lot of us have, for sure.
 But the reality is that it’s not a goal anyone should bank on.
 But if you’re satisfied with the returns you’re getting from investment and not looking to double down for the thrill of losing it all – maybe try to do something good with it.
 Not as ‘radical’ as you might think given the huge growth in the ESG markets over the last few years.
 Decide what’s important to you and your world and begin investing in products and markets with ethical performance and sustainability at its core.